VienDinhCom/docker-vscode-frontend/README.md

 UID=$(id -u) GID=$(id -g) docker compose --profile development up --build
 ```

-Open [http://localhost:53000](http://localhost:53000) to work inside the development container using Visual Studio Code in your browser.
+Open [http://localhost:53000](http://localhost:53000) to develop inside the container with Visual Studio Code directly in your browser.

-Go to the working directory.
+Open the project in the terminal using the command:

 ```
-cd project
+code project
 ```

 Install project dependencies.